revgrid/revgrid/etc/revgrid.api.md

 // @public
 export function revSafeConvertUnknownToBoolean(value: unknown): boolean | null | undefined;

-// Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
-// Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
-// Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
-//
 // @public
 export interface RevSchemaField {
-    // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
-    // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
     index: number;
     readonly name: string;
 }